AkshadaTupe/SocketPrgWithCpp/TCPMsgTransfer/README.md

 		File transfer - sends name and gets a file.
 		Web page - sends url and gets a page.

-In this Project we are going tp focus on sending message from client and get it back from server
+In this Project we are going to focus on sending message from client and get it back from server

 # Client Socket Setup
 	•	create a socket.